Aseer-Ahmad/TerminalNotes/README.md

 Now, go to the last line and write:
 PATH=$PATH:/home/{username}/bin

 Now back in terminal execute the following commands:
-  $ source .bashrc
+  $ source ~/.bashrc
-  $ source .profile
+  $ source ~/.profile
   $ . ~/.bashrc

 AND IT's DONE!!
 Just open a new terminal anywhere and type  <note> to begin.

+PS: if a permission denied error comes up, go to /home/{username}/bin directory.
+Open terminal and write the following:
+$ chmod 744 note